 If you are like most of the CEOs we work with to deliver co-managed IT, your IT person or department is significantly understaffed, overwhelmed and simply not able to keep up with the growing demands your company is putting on them.
-They also may be lacking in specialized knowledge about any number of things – data backup and disaster recovery, cybersecurity protections, secure cloud computing, complex database management and more.
+They also may be lacking in specialized knowledge about any number of things – data backup and As a business owner, you might have heard the term “disaster recovery” quite often.
+Having a DR plan can safeguard your business against a permanent shutdown.
+Your plan should include: a list of key contacts, list of softwares, apps, hardware, floor plans and locations, process definition, information about backups, and always, a plan B., cybersecurity protections, secure cloud computing, complex database management and more.

 No one I.T. person can do it all or know it all.

 It takes a small army to run an IT department for a company anymore – and you may be unfairly expecting too much of them, setting them up for failure.

 For the reasons stated above, conscientious IT leaders and staff often WON’T tell you they need more money, more staff, more help.
 They are trying to be good stewards of your company and budget – so it’s up to YOU as the leader of your organization to ensure you are not setting them up for failure or burnout.